OVERVIEW

 In addition to the study goals, ARYS:

-ARYS includes a team of Peer Research Associates (PRAs).
-A key activity of the PRAs is outreach and recruitment with youth and service providers.
-PRAs also work to strengthen ARYS’ community connections by establishing and maintaining improved communication between ARYS, study participants, and community organizations.
-Among the PRAs’ strengths is the lived experience and passion that they bring to this work, coupled with a strong desire to promote and protect the health and rights of at-risk and street-involved youth.
-PRAs are also involved in a range of other activities, including participating in community meetings and presentations, helping to develop language for new questions in the ARYS questionnaire, interpreting study findings, and collaborating on manuscripts and reports.
-Further to this, the role of these important members of the ARYS team is constantly developing, so stay tuned for further news on how PRAs are contributing to the ARYS project.
+ARYS includes a team of Community Research Associates (CRAs).
+ARYS CRAs receive training and contribute to ARYS study outreach and recruitment, research question development, interpretation of data analyses, and knowledge mobilization.
+The inclusion of CRAs directly informs ARYS research priorities and shapes engagement.
+CRAs contribute as co-authors on publications and co-investigators on grants.
+CRAs also work to strengthen ARYS’ community connections by establishing and maintaining improved communication between ARYS, study participants, and community organizations.
+Among the CRAs’ strengths is the lived experience and passion they bring to this work, coupled with a strong desire to promote and protect the health and rights of at-risk and street-involved youth.
+CRAs participate in community meetings and presentations, help to develop language for new questions in the ARYS questionnaire, interpret study findings, and collaborate on manuscripts and reports.

 INTERESTED IN FINDING OUT MORE ABOUT ARYS?